-The Office of Special Education offers a continuum of services for students from PreK - 12 with all types of needs and supports.
-We are committed to helping each individual student succeed not just in academic achievement, but in their social, emotional, and behavioral growth.
-We know that students thrive when home and school work together, creating a true partnership in each child's education.
-Our continuum of services approach allows us to help each child, regardless of the level of support needed.
+Through a comprehensive continuum of services, the Office of Special Education supports students from PreK-12 with diverse needs.
+We are dedicated to nurturing each student's academic, social, emotional, and behavioral development, and believe in the power of strong home and school partnerships to ensure every child receives the support they need to succeed.

-- The special education department earned "Meets Requirements" on its most recent Annual Performance Report, published by the State Department of Education. - Began the school year fully staffed with special education teachers amidst a state-wide shortage. - The implementation of Acadience Math, a progress monitoring tool for math skills, for students in grades K-6, is in full effect. - All K-8 grade level special ed teachers have been trained in administration, scoring, interpretation of DIBELLS, a progress monitoring tool for reading.
-Implementation will begin immediately. - The Transition Program helps students gain employment opportunities after high school through valued community partnerships with local businesses such as Warehouse Point Library, Pickle Jar Deli, Walmart, Trolley Museum, and Broad Brook School.
-We currently have seven sites outside of East Windsor that also partner with the program.
-Currently, the Transition Program Coordinator is working collaboratively with the Director of Food Services to establish worksites within our schools. - STRIVE students (PK-12) attended a regional Christmas party hosted by the Lions' Club.
-Our LEOs at the high school also attended to support the event's activities with the STRIVE students. - Unified Sports is in its second year since the pandemic at EWHS.
-In addition to a basketball team, we have added soccer and track and field teams.
+The special education department earned "Meets Requirements" on the State Department of Education's most recent Annual Performance Report.

+The department began the school year fully staffed with special education teachers amidst a state-wide shortage.

+The implementation of Acadience Math, a progress monitoring tool for math skills, for students in grades K-6, is in full effect.

+Following comprehensive training, all K-8 special education teachers are now equipped to administer, score, and interpret DIBELS, a reading progress monitoring tool which has been implemented in the district.

+The Transition Program helps students gain employment opportunities after high school through valued community partnerships with local businesses such as Warehouse Point Library, Pickle Jar Deli, Walmart, Trolley Museum, and Broad Brook School.
+Additionally, the program has seven partner sites outside of East Windsor.
+The Transition Program Coordinator is also working collaboratively with the Director of Food Services to establish worksites within our schools.

+STRIVE students (PK-12) attended a regional Christmas party hosted by the Lions' Club.
+LEOs at the high school also attended to support STRIVE students at the event fostering a sense of community among students.

+Unified Sports is in its second year since the pandemic at EWHS.
+In addition to a basketball team, soccer and track and field teams have also been added.